-The range includes a selection of 26 funds that take environmental, social and governance (ESG) factors into account.
-Your members can invest in line with their values, and we know from our research that investing sustainably is increasingly important to many.
+The range includes a selection of 28 available funds, including 26 funds that take environmental, social and governance (ESG) factors into account.
+Members can invest in line with their values and we know from our research that investing responsibly is increasingly important to many.
+The Aegon Master Trust fund range gives members access to every major asset class, providing diversification and choice on a global basis.

 Making investments manageable